skkumaravelan/KumarFork-aif-c01-study-notes/README.md

   - Set alerts and automate corrective actions if performance degrades.

 - **Types of Drift**:
-  - **Data Drift**: When the input data changes from what the model was trained on.
+  - Data Drift: The input data changes, but the relationship between inputs and outputs remains the same (e.g., a different demographic).
-  - **Concept Drift**: When the relationship between inputs and outputs shifts.
+  - Concept Drift: The relationship between inputs and outputs changes, meaning the model's learned patterns no longer apply (e.g., new patterns of fraud that the model wasn't trained on).

 - **Tools**:
   - **SageMaker Model Monitor**: Schedule and monitor data drift, send results to CloudWatch, and automate corrective measures.